 Some testing tools also allow you to make changes based on the source of the traffic.

-Optimize the form
+Optimize and streamline the form filling process

 There are lots of ways you can optimize a form to increase conversions, along with technology that allows forms to be filled in more easily.